...

 Opioid withdrawal occurs after an individual stops taking the drug and begins the opioid detox process.

-Typically within the first 24 hours, individuals start to feel the effects of withdrawal.
+Typically, within the first 24 hours, individuals start to feel the effects of withdrawal.
 This can include physical symptoms like feeling poorly, like the start of the cold or flu, with chills and nausea.
 There are also mental symptoms that start this early.
-Cravings, anxiety, and depression are common in the first hours and can increase severity as the drug wears off entirely.
+Cravings, anxiety, and depression are common in the first hours and can increase in severity as the drug wears off entirely.

 With opioid detox in Ohio, an individual’s symptoms usually peak around the 3-4 day mark.
 At this time, individuals withdrawing can expect to feel extreme physical symptoms like diarrhea, chills, vomiting, muscle pain, and body aches.
 Additional mental and emotional symptoms like irritability, insomnia, and exhaustion are common.